paulhibbitts/test-docsify-this/README.md

 #### Additional URL Parameters

-The following URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true) (except for **page-title**).
+The following URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true).

 * [coverpage](#coverpage)
 * [coverpage-color](#coverpage-color)